amritav/career-flow/readme.md

 [https://github.com/adi-kiran/career-flow]

 # License
-The project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.
+This project is licensed under the MIT License.
+Please refer to [LICENSE](https://github.com/adi-kiran/career-flow/blob/main/LICENSE) for more details.